rukasakurai/github-copilot-tutorial/docs/workshop.md

 dotnet new webapi
 ```

-- Create a new file `User.cs` in the Models folder, and instruct Copilot to generate a class for you.
+- Create a new file `User.cs` in the Models folder, and instruct GitHub Copilot to generate a class for you.

-- Add a new file `UserController.cs` in the Controllers folder that inherits from ControllerBase, and instruct Copilot to generate a controller for you.
+- Add a new file `UserController.cs` in the Controllers folder that inherits from ControllerBase, and instruct GitHub Copilot to generate a controller for you.

 - Add `ApiController` and Route attributes to the class.

-- Add a new file `IUserService` in the Abstractions folder, and instruct Copilot to generate an interface for you.
+- Add a new file `IUserService` in the Abstractions folder, and instruct GitHub Copilot to generate an interface for you.

 - Run the app using (if you are working with GitHub Codespaces you may need to remove HTTPS redirection from `Program.cs` )